Study Architecture in Germany: 16 Universities & 23 Courses Taught in English

 German Dipl.-Ing. in Architecture

-The Diplom-Ingenieur (Dipl.-Ing.) in Architecture is an academic degree that used to be the standard qualification for architects in Germany.
-While many universities have now switched to the bachelor's and master's programs, some universities still offer diploma programs.
-The diploma course in Architecture usually lasts 10 semesters (5 years) and you'll learn about:
+The Diplom-Ingenieur (Dipl.-Ing.) in Architecture used to be the main degree for architects in Germany.
+Today, most universities offer bachelor’s and master’s degrees, but some still have diploma programs.
+These usually take 10 semesters (about 5 years) and include subjects like:

 The degree program concludes with the diploma thesis which is a comprehensive academic paper that includes an independent project or research paper.